 Choose a breathable mattress

 Believe it or not, your mattress benefits from getting a good breath of air as much as you.
-Models such as our Back Support Mattress™ are specifically designed with airflow in mind, with air channels created to increase air movement and fabrics that are cool, breathable, and hypoallergenic.
+Models such as our Hush Mattress™ are specifically designed with airflow in mind, with air channels created to increase air movement and fabrics that are cool, breathable, and hypoallergenic.

 Drink little but often throughout the day and night.
 Hot or cold drinks are equally hydrating, but steer clear of alcohol as it will dehydrate you very quickly and disturb your sleep pattern.